Don’t Get Sucked Into a Time Share Trap

 What is a Timeshare?

-First off a timeshare is a type of ownership whereby a group of people share use of a property for a specific period.
-There are several types of time shares:
+A timeshare is a type of ownership whereby a group of people share use of a property for a specific period.

 • Fixed week: Basically buyers own the rights to the property for a specific amount of time each year.